Wedding photography that captures real emotion and radiates ‘you’? QUADRUPLE CHECK

 Fancy a game of truth and dare?
 I’ll go first.

 I separate smarties into colour groups before eating them.
 Pink first; it’s my favourite colour.
 Yellow next.
 Then red, green, blue and brown.
 Orange last, because orange chocolate.

 I can wiggle my ears.
 It’s the same muscle that you use to ‘smize’ (smile with your eyes), if you want to try it.

-I’ve photographed Alan Carr (hilarious!), Professor Stephen Hawking (inspiring!), Duncan from Blue (mmmm!), Sophie Ellis Bextor (incred voice!) and Paul Daniels & Debbie McGee (childhood heroes!).
+I’ve photographed Alan Carr (hilarious!), Professor Stephen Hawking (inspiring!), Duncan from Blue (mmmm!), Sophie Ellis Bextor (incred voice!), Lulu (shouts a lot!) and Paul Daniels & Debbie McGee (childhood heroes!).

 My guilty pleasures include but are not limited to: Hollyoaks.
 Custard creams.
 Harvey’s Bristol Cream #80ontheinside.
 Prawn cocktail crisp sandwiches.
 Mini gingerbread men dunked in a latte.